Would You Reuse Household Waste Water? The Do’s and Don’ts of Gray Water Systems

 Here’s what else you should know:

-- Find out if your community permits a greywater system (some don’t); ask your water or health department.
+- Find out if your community permits a gray water system (some don’t); ask your water or health department.
 Even if you get a “no,” some suppliers will work with you to obtain permits, says Boettcher.

 - Ask how finely a system filters debris; get a number and compare it to others.